Engine not running or cranking over can be an easy fix

 Lift your car safely using a hydraulic floor jack and secure the vehicle

-Do not connect the test light probe to ground while checking for power to
+also have power.
+Do not connect the test light probe to ground while checking

-avoid a short circuit.
-If both terminals have power the starter has failed and
+for power to avoid a short circuit.
+If both terminals have power the starter has

-replacement is required.
-Sometimes you will here the starter click but not
+failed and replacement is required.
+Sometimes you will hear the starter click but not

 Many abnormal noises can occur while the engine is not cranking over.
 These